-This leading to a situation where publishers were selling their high impression inventory at same price as any other inventory.
+This leading to a situation where publishers were selling their high impression inventory at the same price as any other inventory.
 On the other hand, advertisers had little or no idea about the inventory before placing bids.

 Next came programmatic direct.
 Here, publishers and advertisers could communicate directly and negotiate a deal based on fixed impressions and price.

 You may have heard programmatic premium, premium direct, automated guaranteed, programmatic guaranteed, and programmatic reserved.
 They all come under the programmatic direct umbrella with a slight difference in their execution.

 The three major benefits of implementing programmatic guaranteed are:

 Efficiency and security: As programmatic guaranteed involves a fixed price and number of impressions, both buyers and sellers experience an efficient deal.
 Also, removing unnecessary mediators guarantee the security from major ad frauds.